 It depends.
-Great-fitting tyre and rim combinations will keep the bead in place even when there’s no pressure inside the tyre, and no sealant should leak out.
+Well-fitting tyre and rim combinations will keep the bead in place even when there’s no pressure inside the tyre, and no sealant should leak out.
 However, many combinations lack a perfect fit and so a part of the tyre bead will sometimes pop off when the tyre is deflated, which then allows space for sealant to leak out.
-Given this, it’s best to keep air in your tyres when stored or traveling.
+Given this, it’s best to keep air in your tyres when stored or travelling.

 You’ll need to use gravity to your benefit when inflating tyres with sealant inside.
 Always place the valve at the top or side when inflating, and never at the bottom where the sealant will be resting.
-This will prevent making a mess and save your pump from being filled with sealant.
+This will prevent making a mess and save your pump and/or gauge from being filled with sealant.

 Pay attention to valve stem length if you’re using deep road rims.
 Otherwise, any “standard” length valve should do the job.
 I’ve had great success with using Stan’s NoTubes Universal valve stems on a number of systems, and have even found them to offer a superior fit where other styles of valve stems are suggested (such as Shimano, Bontrager, and DT Swiss wheels).

 If grams (nine of them, to be exact) or colours matter, I’ve found the WTB TCS alloy valve stems to offer an equally reliable fit.
 Similar valves are available under many other brands, and while most look the same, they’re not always equal.
 And while obviously expensive, Teske’s titanium valves offer a level up for the detail-obsessed.